BrianSemiglia/BSImplementation/README.md

 BSImplementation
 ================

-A programmatic replacement for Interface Builder.
+A programmatic supplement for Interface Builder.